-Where the Religious Community has the same branding as the partner, so that the public may identify your charity as being part of the same entity as the partner, there may be a significant impact on the reputation of the Religious Community, or on public trust and confidence in the Religious Community.
+Where the cathedral has the same branding as the partner, so that the public may identify your charity as being part of the same entity as the partner, there may be a significant impact on the reputation of the cathedral, or on public trust and confidence in the cathedral.
 This is because the public may not distinguish between the two organisations.
-This may mean that the Religious Community also needs to report the incident as a Serious Incident, even if there is little or no impact on your charity's activities, finances or people.
+This may mean that the cathedral also needs to report the incident as a Serious Incident, even if there is little or no impact on your charity's activities, finances or people.

 You should consider whether you need to report any safeguarding incidents involving partner organisations which fall into this category.
-When deciding whether an incident is serious enough to be reported by the Religious Community, the starting point should be whether the incident would have been reported as a Serious Incident if it had happened in the Religious Community.
+When deciding whether an incident is serious enough to be reported by the cathedral, the starting point should be whether the incident would have been reported as a Serious Incident if it had happened in the cathedral.

-(B) The incident does not involve the Religious Community's funds, brand or people but could have an impact on the Religious Community.
+(B) The incident does not involve the cathedral's funds, brand or people but could have an impact on the cathedral.

-Serious Incidents in a partner organisation are less likely to need to be reported to the Charity Commission when the Religious Community does not have close links to the partner in which the safeguarding Serious incident happened.
-However, the Religious Community may still need to make a report where the particular incident:
+Serious Incidents in a partner organisation are less likely to need to be reported to the Charity Commission when the cathedral does not have close links to the partner in which the safeguarding Serious incident happened.
+However, the cathedral may still need to make a report where the particular incident:

-- causes or is likely to cause material reputational damage to the Religious Community and / or; - raises or is likely to raise material issues around due diligence in terms of whether the partner concerned remains capable of delivering the Religious Community's work or continues to be a suitable partner for the Religious Community to work with and / or; - is a trigger event (as defined within your charity's funding or partnership agreement with that partner) that the Religious Community considers to be so significant that it would trigger suspension or termination of the agreement or arrangement with the partner. - (C) The incident does not involve the Religious Community's funds, brand or people and is sufficiently remote from the Religious Community's work that it has little or no impact on the Religious Community's reputation or the partner's ability to deliver its work with the Religious Community.
+- causes or is likely to cause material reputational damage to the cathedral and / or;

+- raises or is likely to raise material issues around due diligence in terms of whether the partner concerned remains capable of delivering the cathedral's work or continues to be a suitable partner for the cathedral to work with and / or; - is a trigger event (as defined within your charity's funding or partnership agreement with that partner) that the cathedral considers to be so significant that it would trigger suspension or termination of the agreement or arrangement with the partner. - (C) The incident does not involve the cathedral's funds, brand or people and is sufficiently remote from the cathedral's work that it has little or no impact on the cathedral's reputation or the partner's ability to deliver its work with the cathedral.